center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - User Account
     - User Account Enumeration

-  * - ListSSHPublicKeys
-    - Returns information about the SSH public keys associated with the specified IAM user.
-If none exists, the operation returns an empty list.
-    - User Account
-    - User Account Enumeration

   * - ListUserPolicies
     - Lists the names of the inline policies embedded in the specified IAM user.
     - User Account
     - User Account Enumeration

+  * - ListUserTags
+    - Lists the tags that are attached to the specified IAM user.
+The returned list of tags is sorted by tag key.
+    - User Account
+    - User Account Enumeration

   * - ListUsers
     - Lists the IAM users that have the specified path prefix.
 If no path prefix is specified, the operation returns all users in the AWS account.
-    - User Account
-    - User Account Enumeration

-  * - ListUserTags
-    - Lists the tags that are attached to the specified IAM user.
-The returned list of tags is sorted by tag key.
     - User Account
     - User Account Enumeration